zzxzzx999/SH02-Public/README.md

 python manage.py createsuper

-And fill in the with a
+And fill in the details.

 Running tests